ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/today/2021-08-07-484-Brooktondale-Road-looking-southeast.md

 ---
 citation: 07 Aug 2021, 484 Brooktondale Road, Brooktondale NY, Adam Smith
 notes: Facing southeast.
 Mills home is behind photographer, Dalebrook to the left.
+In Gertrude Conant's recollections of Mills' store, she mentions the  stairs leading to the second floor on the western side.

 ---